Coderxrohan/Wifi-Deauth-Evil-Twin/README.md

 2) In Aurdino go to ```File``` -> ```Preference```s add below URL to ```Additional Boards Manager URLs``` -> ```https://raw.githubusercontent.com/SpacehuhnTech/arduino/main/package_spacehuhn_index.json```
 3) In Arduino go to ```Tools```  -> ```Board``` -> ```Boards Manager``` search for and install the ```deauther package```
 4) Download the file [Wifi Deauth Evil Twin](https://github.com/Coderxrohan/Wifi-Deauth-Evil-Twin/blob/main/ESP8266_Wifi_Deauth_Evil_Twin.ino)
-5) Select and open this file with Aurdino IDE.
+5) Select and open this file with Arduino IDE.
 6) Select an ESP8266 Deauther board in Arduino under ```tools``` -> ```board```.
 7) Connect your device and select the serial port in Arduino under ```tools``` -> ```port```
-8) Click Upload button
+8) Click the Upload button

 ---
 ### How to use:
 1) Connect to the Wifi named ```White Rawen``` with password ```Pass1290@``` from your phone/PC.

-2) Select the target AP you want to attack (list of available APs refreshes every 30secs - page reload is required)
+2) Select the target Wi-Fi name you want to attack (the list of available Wi-Fi devices refreshes every 30 seconds by default, but a page reload is required).

-4) Click the Start Deauthing button to start kicking devices off the selected network
+4) Click the Start Deauthing button to start kicking devices off the selected network.
+This will jam the target's Wi-Fi, and the user will be disconnected from Wi-Fi.

-6) Click the Start Evil-Twin button and optionally reconnect to the newly created AP named same as your target (will be open)
+6) Click the Start Evil-Twin button.
+This will create a fake target's Wifi and make a portal to collect the password from the user.
+If the wrong password is entered, then nothing will happen.
+If the correct password is entered, then the portal will be closed, and the user's fake Wifi clone will be shut down.
+The original wifi ```White Rawen``` will come online again.

-7) You can stop any of the attacks by visiting 192.168.4.1/admin while conected to Evil-Twin AP or by resetting the ESP8266
+7)Connect to ```White Rawen``` to see the collected password.

-9) Once a correct password is found, AP will be restarted with default ssid WiPhi_34732 / d347h320 and at the bottom of a table you should be able to see something like "Successfully got password for - TARGET_SSID - PASSWORD
+8) You can stop any of the attacks by visiting 192.168.4.1/admin while connected to Evil-Twin AP or by resetting the ESP8266.

-11) If you power down / hard reset the gathered info will be lost
+9) Note: If you power off or reset the chipset, the collected password data will be lost permanently.

 ---